ArthTechnologies/quartz/README.md

 Quartz is a backend for Arth Panel, a lightweight self-hosted Minecraft server panel.
 Quartz is made with Node and Express.

+## Why Arth Panel?
+The main panels currently used for running Minecraft servers are bulky, slow, hard to setup, and hard to understand.
+It could be quite time-consuming to figure out where your servers actually are if you ever choose to ditch a panel like pufferpanel or pterodactyl.
+So Arth Panel was built from the ground up, with simplicity, design, and performance in mind.
+It doesn't use docker to contain your servers, so they're right there in the "servers" folder if you ever have a problem with Arth Panel and need to run them directly.

 ## How to run

 1. Grab the source code with `git clone https://codeberg.org/arth/quartz`